ChrisJr404/HackerToolkit/README.md

 **Your comprehensive suite for penetration testing and bug bounty hunting.**

 Whether you're a seasoned penetration tester or just starting out in the world of bug bounty hunting, HackerToolkit offers a curated selection of tools designed to enhance your hacking capabilities.
-This repository not only organizes these tools but provides detailed explanations on their use and benefits.
+This repository not only organizes these tools but provides information about them.

 ### Features:
 - **Complete Tool Listings:** Access a meticulously organized list of tools included in the `install.sh` file, each with a detailed description to help you understand and choose the right tool for the right job.